Summary✨

 Nta on Subscription Model

-Meanwhile, Nta chairman Bhupendra Bhandari believes that companies shouldn’t bring subscription model at least for now.
+Meanwhile, Nta chairman Bhupendra Bhandari had earlier argued that companies shouldn’t bring a subscription model at least for the time being.
 He said that it is necessary to ensure consumer rights before implementing such a new model.
-Bhandari maintained that subscription model is only possible when user access, convenience, and transparency is ensured in the industry.
+Bhandari maintained that the subscription model is only possible when user access, convenience, and transparency are achievable in the industry.
 But he did admit the positive sides of the new business model.

 “We are positive about increasing the income of telecom service providers.
 But we should go for the subscription model only by keeping the issues of consumer rights and network availability as a precondition,” he said.
-“Currently, Nepal has 3.3 million 2G users.
+Currently 3.3 million users still rely on 2G network in Nepal.
 We also have customers who use monthly recharges of 50 and 100 rupees.
 It is not fair to create a compulsion for those customers to take a service of 200 rupees per month.
 Such a subscription model does not fit the Nepali market.”

 Our verdict

-Subscription model service is new for Nepalese Telecom sector but seems market bound.
-The industry is reeling from streak of poor financial gains.
-Growth of OTT apps, lack of service diversification, telecom policies, etc. are putting pressure on telecom companies to explore options to trigger income.
+Subscription model service is new for the Nepalese Telecom sector, but it seems market-bound.
+The industry is reeling from a streak of poor financial gains.
+Growth of OTT apps, lack of service diversification, telecom policies, etc., are putting pressure on telecom companies to explore options to trigger income.
 So, it seems that a subscription model telecom service looks like an ideal solution.
-Maybe that NTA, Ntc, Ncell all come together for this approach sooner.
-It is also beneficial for customers in the long run as a strong and determined telecom industry drives innovative and modern technology advancements.
+Maybe NTA, Ntc, and Ncell all come together for this approach sooner.
+It is also beneficial for customers in the long run as a strong telecom industry drives innovative and modern technology advancements.

 Check out: How to improve mobile signal on your phone?

-We hope that if subscription service becomes the norm, it be logical, scientific, and accessible for our pockets.
-What do you think of subscription model being adopted in Nepal?
-Would you like buying plans to connect for services and renew on its own?
+We hope that if subscription service becomes the norm, it will be logical, scientific, and accessible for our pockets.
+What do you think of the subscription model being adopted in Nepal?
+Would you like to buy plans to connect for services and renew on its own?
 Share your feedback in the comment section below.